Zusha of Hanipol: Stories about Rabbi Zusha of Hanipol

 Once Rabbi Zusha was in a class taught by the Maggid of Mezeritch.
 The Maggid began the class with a commonplace verse from the Torah: "And God spoke to Moses..."
 Just these few words were enough to excite and astonish Rabbi Zusha.
 He exclaimed "God spoke...
 GOD spoke...
 God SPOKE!" over and over until he had to be removed from the classroom due to the disruption he was causing.

 When Rabbi Zusha was on his deathbed, his students found him in uncontrollable tears.
 They tried to comfort him by telling him that he was almost as wise as Moses and as kind as Abraham, so he was sure to be judged positively in Heaven.
-He replied, "When I get to Heaven, I will not be asked Why weren't you like Moses, or Why weren't you like Abraham.
-They will ask, Why weren't you like Zusha?"
-Why didn't he fully live up to his own potential?
+He replied, "When I pass from this world and appear before the Heavenly Tribunal, they won't ask me, 'Zusha, why weren't you as wise as Moses or as kind as Abraham,' rather, they will ask me, 'Zusha, why weren't you Zusha?'
+Why didn't I fulfill my potential, why didn't I follow the path that could have been mine."